Home Articles Give lists Give list: Climate change

 Climate Council is Australia’s leading climate change communications organisation, aiming to provide the public with scientific and expert resources on the climate, health, renewable energy and policy.
 The organisation seeks to unify the voices of those working in allied professions to get the stories into the media and bring awareness to climate stories, call out misinformation and publicise practical climate solutions.
 The Climate Council was founded through community support in 2013 when the government abolished the Australian Climate Commission.
 It recently formed the Emergency Leaders for Climate Action, a group of former senior emergency service leaders who are pushing for strong leadership on climate change action.
 It continues to depend 100% on the philanthropic support from the community to deliver its message to the wider public.

-ABN 52 435 794 034 (via the Cool Australia Trust)
+ABN 52 435 794 034 (fund through the Cool Australia Trust)

 https://www.coolaustralia.org/

-Cool Australia creates high quality educational content and online professional development courses about contemporary issues, including climate change, with a reach into 89% of Australian schools.
+Cool.org creates high quality educational content and online professional development courses about contemporary issues, including climate change, with a reach into 92% of Australian schools.
 Partner organisations provide real world content such as documentary films, fun events, research, videos or campaigns.
 The Cool Australia team of educational and digital experts use these assets (such as the documentary 2040) to create high quality materials for early learning, primary and secondary educators.
 The finished material is hosted online and can be downloaded free of charge.

 Farmers for Climate Action